My Early Years Through College

 After attending an intense, 16-hour weekend workshop, Getting Over Stage Fright in 2010 directly addressing my fear of public speaking anxiety, my entire mindset changed.
 I immediately started giving speeches at Toastmasters (after being a member for 2 years prior without once giving a speech) and took on a leadership/officer role in my new club.
 This workshop is another example of me beginning as a participant, then advancing to a facilitator in 2017.

-When I met ex-my husband, I had just begun my journey of overcoming SAD.
-For the first year or two, I was unable to attend his work company parties, be a part of his very public endeavors/events on the side, due to the crowds and the “girlfriend role” in which I thought everyone was scrutinizing me.
+While in relationships prior to my journey of overcoming SAD, I sometimes was unable to attend work company parties, be a part of very public endeavors/events due to the crowds and the “girlfriend role” in which I thought everyone was scrutinizing me.
 It also interfered with many other fun occasions.
 I endured weeks of extreme anxiety leading up to these events, convinced I would end up locking myself in a public restroom.

 Having social anxiety and dating has been the main topic of many of my support group meetings since 2006.
 It is especially harder for men as they feel the stereotype and need to make the first moves and be more assertive in public.